 I combine in-depth psychotherapeutic expertise with extensive experience as a senior yoga teacher, trainer and mentor, incorporating mindfulness and allowing space to explore the interconnectedness between the physiological/somatic phenomena with affect and psychological understanding.

 Many different reasons can bring us to therapy.
 I believe long lasting change is possible by exploring the underlying meaning of your thoughts and feelings, behaviour, and relationships with others.
-A psychodynamic approach focuses on assisting you to work through dynamics that might be keeping you in a way of being that is inhibiting or painful, so that you can come alive and reach your potential in life.
-Simply call or email me to discuss further to to book an initial consultation.
+A psychodynamic approach, as I use it, focuses on assisting you to work through dynamics that might be keeping you in a way of being that is inhibiting or painful, so that you can connect with more vitality and reach for your potential.

 Your Counselling Sessions

+Initially we will meet for two - four assessment sessions.
+During this time we can think together about how this way of working could help you.
+You can ask questions, experience how I work, and decide whether you feel comfortable working with me.
 Sessions last 50 minutes and take place weekly at the agreed time, except during bank holidays and breaks (summer, Easter, and Christmas).

 Other Relevant Information

 I adhere to the BACP and BPC code of ethics and good practice, and undertake regular supervision and continuing professional development as specified by the BACP and BPC guidelines.

 Training, qualifications & experience